 While the determining factor for car purchase used to be the driving experience, today, people no longer see cars only as a mode of travel.
 Consumers view vehicles increasingly as "smartphones on wheels", and the in-vehicle experience is now the major factor influencing purchase decisions.
-The modern car is expected to be autonomous, electrified, eco-friendly, connected, and to offer services like networked parking, over-the-air-updates, and cybersecurity.
+The modern car is expected to be autonomous, electrified, eco-friendly, connected, and offer services like networked parking, over-the-air-updates, and cybersecurity.

 Customers are expecting more from their vehicles than ever before.
 From comfort to performance to connectivity - automotive companies must make sure they are understanding correctly what potential buyers find valuable and what drives their purchase decision.

-A good example to illustrate the importance of customer collaboration during product development is this quote from Anne Sandberg, Head of Continuous Improvement & Change at Product Creation, Volvo Cars:
+An excellent example to illustrate the importance of customer collaboration during product development is this quote from Anne Sandberg, Head of Continuous Improvement & Change at Product Creation, Volvo Cars:

 “(...)
 When we were developing the speech functions in the car, we found that we had installed functions that people didn’t use as expected.
 That was partly embarrassing and partly very educational for us.
 We saw that we had to change our development approach.”